flutter/website/src/get-started/install/_get-sdk-linux.md

 {% include docs/china-notice.md %}

-Install Flutter on Linux using one of the following two methods.
+To install the Flutter SDK on your Linux system, use one of the following methods.
-After installation, verify your environment setup.

 ### Method 1: Install Flutter using snapd